Powder metallurgy: Hazards

 The special materials and processes used in powder metallurgy can pose hazards to life and property.
 The high surface-area-to-volume ratio of the powders can increase their chemical reactivity in biological exposures (for example, inhalation or ingestion), and increases the risk of dust explosions.
+Metals that are generally unreactive can quickly catch fire when the surface area is high.
+For instance, steel is generally not flammable, but steel wool quickly catches fire.
 Materials considered relatively benign in bulk can pose special toxicological risks when in a finely divided form.
 Inhalation of heavy metals can result in many health issues.
 Lead and cadmium are generally toxic, and cobalt can cause asthma and fibrosis in sensitive individuals.

+Risks of aluminium metal powder

+Aluminium powders are known to cause lung fibrosis among people who work with it in manufacturing plants.
+According to the CDC, workers who are exposed to large amounts of aluminium can other lung problems and abnormal chest X-rays.
+Some workers have also had decreased performance in neurological tests.
+Exposure to aluminum can cause irritate the skin and eyes.

+Aluminium powder is also highly flammable.

+Besides the risks of metal powder itself, there are many hazards during the production process as well.